 “I don't care that they stole my idea.
 I care that they don’t have any of their own.”

-Nikola Tesla was an inventor, physicist, electrical engineer and futurist who died at the age of 86 in 1943.
+Nikola Tesla was an inventor, physicist, electrical engineer, futurist, and true entrepreneurial success story who died at the age of 86 in 1943.

 He is best known for inventing Alternating Current Electrical Supply (AC), the electricity flow system that every electrically powered object uses to this day.
 So whenever you use a lamp or watch TV, you have Nikola Tesla to thank.

 Tesla was known for his odd behavior and phobias.
-For example, he felt that he received electromagnet signals from aliens and his biggest phobia was germs.
-He was determined to create a germ-free society with free electricity.
+Some crazy stories are that he claimed to received electromagnetic signals from aliens and He was determined to create a germ-free society with free electricity.